 - Dual Ph.D.
 Degree in Physics and Mathematics

 - Dual Ph.D.
-Degrees with Computational Mathematics Science and Engineering
+Degrees with Computational Mathematics Science and Engineering (see more details below)

 - Dual Ph.D.
 Degree in Astrophysics and Computational Mathematics Science and Engineering

 - Dual Ph.D.
 Degree in Physics and Quantitative Biology

 - Dual Ph.D.
 Degree in Physics and Electrical and Computer Engineering